spaceFlow-US/.github/profile/README.md

 ## Short Intro

-spaceFlow is a proptech with mission: to make remote property management a reality using IoT and computer vision (CV).
+spaceFlow is a proptech with a mission: to make remote property management a reality using IoT and computer vision (CV).

 We understand that high-quality tenants are the backbone of a thriving rental market.
-At spaceFlow, we enable these tenants to enjoy an express rental experience, deserving of their status.
-Our platform offers a comprehensive one-time verification process, streamlining their journey from searching to settling into their new home with features like self-guided tours powered by IoT and computer vision, direct video communication with landlords, and swift application processes.
-This efficiency doesn't just attract tenants; it transforms them into invaluable assets for landlords, acting as reliable, single-unit property managers empowered by spaceFlow's maintenance system.
+At spaceFlow, we enable these tenants to enjoy an express rental experience.
+From search to settlement, we guide tenants through a one-time verification process, self-guided tours powered by IoT and computer vision, direct video communication with landlords, and swift application processes, including a self-aid maintenance system.
+Our mechanism transforms tenants into invaluable assets for landlords, acting as reliable, single-unit property managers.
+Please check [How spaceFlow works](#how-spaceflow-works).
+Adding a property is the only task (solid line) for landlords, that's it.

-With just a few clicks to list a property and a monthly platform fee, landlord gain access to a pool of qualified tenants.
-Our automation platform will guide qualified tenants to handle the rest.
-Landlords can live anywhere.

-Join us at spaceFlow, where we leverage cutting-edge technology to streamline the rental process, build strong landlord-tenant relationships, and pave the way for the future of remote property management.
-Transforming the rental industry, one property at a time.
 Invest in homes like stocks, earn dividends effortlessly.

 ## Target Audience
 ![image](https://github.com/spaceFlow-US/.github/assets/20626329/d977294b-8132-4a19-bce5-bbdb617f5576)